 Females grow larger than males.
 They live mainly on krill and copepods.
 They are a slow swimmer but can be acrobatic.
 Their behavior includes lobtails, flipper-slaps, and frequent breaches.

 They have a single calf after a gestation period of 12-13 months.
-They have no dorsal fin, a dark body, and a very large head covered in patches of rough skin.
+They have no dorsal fin, a dark body, and an enormous head covered in rough skin patches.

 Northern Bog Lemming